ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

 - Key: kubernetes.io/cluster/<cluster-name>
 - Value: shared

 6. Go to the VPC service on the AWS console and select "subnets".
-On the ```Subnets``` page, select "Tags" tab and add this tag:
+On the ```Subnets``` page, select the "Tags" tab and add this tag:

 - Key: kubernetes.io/cluster/<cluster-name>
 - Value: shared